danieljprice/splash/docs/settings.rst

 First, set the origin to the location of the sink, as described above.
-Then simply change to spherical coordinates using the “change coordinate systems” option in the o) menu.
-Alternatively, compute the radius using the “calculate extra quantities” option in the d)ata menu.
+Then simply change to spherical coordinates using the “change coordinate systems” option in :ref:`sec:opts`.
+Alternatively, compute the radius using the “calculate extra quantities” option in the :ref:`sec:menu-d`.

 Automatically adapting plot limits to match aspect ratio of output device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~